The Incit teams

 Themes addressed

-Characterisation of regulatory T cell responses induced by the microbiota and applications for immunotherapy of inflammatory diseases.
+Characterization of T-cell responses induced by the microbiota and applications for immunotherapy of inflammatory conditions.

 Development of nucleic acid vaccination vectors and use of these vectors as tools to modulate inflammation.